-Hidden away in the hills north of Rome, Vallelunga is close to several lakes and surrounded by vineyards, making it popular with teams and drivers.
+Hidden away in the hills north of Rome, the Autodromo Vallelunga Piero Taruffi is close to several lakes and surrounded by vineyards, making it popular with teams and drivers.
 Having undergone recent renovation and extension, Vallelunga is now one of the most modern circuits in Italy.

 The circuit has a long heritage, initially opening in 1951 as a tiny dirt oval, converted for motor racing use from a horse racing track which had operated for a few years previously.
 With a tribune overlooking the course and hillside viewing opposite, it must have brought to mind images of the chariot racing which would have gone on in the area centuries before.